Author: Dr. Jean-Paul Rodrigue

 3. Accessibility and Location Economies

 Since accessibility is dominantly the outcome of transportation activities, namely the capacity of infrastructures to support mobility, it presents the most significant influence of transportation on location.
 Hence, location (accessibility) and economic activities are interrelated.
-Accessibility plays an important role by offering more customers through an expanded market area, by making distribution more efficient (in terms of capacity, costs and time), or by enabling more people to reach workplaces (labor cost and qualification).
+Accessibility plays an important role by offering more customers through an expanded market area, making distribution more efficient (in terms of capacity, costs, and time), or enabling more people to reach workplaces (labor cost and qualification).
 While some transport systems have favored the dispersion of socioeconomic activities (e.g. automobiles and suburbanization), others have favored their concentration (e.g. airports and container terminals).
 All transport systems are bearers of spatial specialization and configuration.
-Among the five main economies (economies of transportation, economies of scale, economies of scope, agglomeration economies and economies of density), four are particularly influential for transportation:
+Among the five main economies (economies of transportation, economies of scale, economies of scope, agglomeration economies, and economies of density), four are particularly influential for transportation: